Share This!

 Reflexions

 This Independence Day, we are encouraged to reflect on the greatness of America as a model of democracy and a free nation.
 Despite all the bad news we see on TV day in and day out, we must still be thankful that we live in a relatively free country.
-We are fortunate enough that we don’t live under dictatorial rule and that we have pretty much full autonomy to live our lives as we please.
+We are fortunate enough that we don’t live under a full-blown dictatorial rule and that we still have autonomy over most decisions in our lives.

-We are fortunate to live in a place where we can achieve upward mobility and live a happy and productive life unharmed in spite of our skin color, background, or religion because we “all are created equal”.
-These cornerstone rights of “life, liberty, and the pursuit of happiness,” are what make The United States a great democracy.
+We are fortunate to live in a place where we can achieve upward mobility.
+Despite what many may say, we can live a happy and productive life unharmed in spite of our skin color, background, or religion because we “all are created equal”.
+These cornerstone rights of “life, liberty, and the pursuit of happiness” are what make The United States a great constitutional republic.

-However, we can’t be blind to the fact that over the past couple of years, some of our liberties have been violated.
-Government officials have continued to declare a state of emergency in order to use powers that, under regular circumstances, wouldn’t be allowed.
+However, we can’t be blind to the fact that over the past few years, many of our liberties were violated.
+Government officials declared states of emergency in order to use extraordinary powers that, under regular circumstances, can’t be allowed and instituted atrocious responses to the pandemic.

-Lockdowns can be seen as constitutionally questionable since they are not based on the pure idea of quarantine.
+Lockdowns, for a virus with 99% survivability among people under 65 years of age, can be said that were unconstitutional – they are not based on the pure idea of quarantine.
 Quarantines were created, in the early 1300s in Europe, to stave off the plague.
 A period of forty days used to be imposed upon ships when they were suspected of carrying a contagious disease in order to prevent its spread.
 Quarantines were meant for sick people, not supposed to be imposed on healthy people.

-Additionally, the First Amendment keeps being infringed upon on the regular basis.
-Social media platforms and tech giants are censoring the voices of those who speak against the narrative.
-It is not uncommon to see people’s social media accounts being closed when they say something that goes against what the government says.
+Additionally, the First Amendment keeps being desecrated on a regular basis.
+The government has been caught using social media platforms and tech giants to censor Americans’ voices.
+Different government agencies pressured tech platforms to ban users.
+It is not uncommon to see people’s social media accounts being closed for reporting facts, personal experiences, or opinions that went against the government’s narrative.

 Personal Freedoms